jmannall/RoomAcoustiCpp/docs/rac/model.md

 # Acoustic Model

-RoomAcoustiC++ implements a hybrid geometric acoustic and feedback delay network model for simulating sound propagation in rooms.
+RAC implements a hybrid geometric acoustic and feedback delay network model for simulating sound propagation in rooms.
 It is based on the model proposed by Wendt et al.[^1] with modifications to support diffraction and non-shoebox rooms.

 The Image Edge Model[^2] is used to simulate early reflections and diffraction.